 Will you take footage at our event?

 Yes, if we have time.
-Although we’re not professional photographers sometimes we fluke a good shot or get an interesting angle.
-Often the pros go home halfway through the reception and you don’t get any footage of the second half, so we can help there too.
-We’re more than happy to send this footage to you.
-We use the footage for marketing purposes, and as part of the terms and conditions of our agreement can post them up on social media in the week following the event; if you don’t want us to do this however, or you want us to delay it, please let us know prior to your event.

-**New text**

-Will you take footage at our event?

-Yes, if we have time.
 Although we’re not professional photographers we’re more than happy to send this footage to you.
-We post footage from your event on social media in the week following the event; if you don’t want us to do this, or want us to delay it, please inform us before the day.
+We generally post footage from your event on social media about one month after it; if you don’t want us to do this please inform us before the day.